Top 25 Examples of Neoclassical Architecture

 Neoclassical Urban Planning: The Salt Works at Chaux

 In addition to architecture, Urban Planning is a field that was greatly influenced by the Neoclassical Age.
 By the late 1700s, some architects began using Neoclassical Design principles when planning out large urban areas.
 One of the first examples of this is Claude Nicolas Ledoux’s plan for the Royal Salt Works at Chaux.
 Ledoux was commissioned by the French King Louis XV to design a master plan for the salt works complex.
 His design is a radial plan: with a central building that housed the facility’s director, and an array of other buildings surrounding an open green space.
 The hierarchy of the layout was the main design concept.
-And this same scheme was redone in other notable works of Neoclassical Urban planning, such as Thomas Jefferson’s design for the campus of the University of Virginia.
+This same scheme was redone in other notable works of Neoclassical Urban planning, such as Thomas Jefferson’s design for the campus of the University of Virginia.

 What are the greatest examples of Neoclassical Architecture?

 Neoclassical Architecture was a rapidly evolving design movement that began in the late 18th century and lasted until the start of the 20th century.
-Neoclassical architects attempted to replicate the once-great buildings of the Greeks and Romans, which by then mostly lie in ruin.
+Neoclassical architects attempted to replicate the once-great buildings of the Greeks and Romans, which by then mostly lay in ruin.
 Neoclassical Architecture was a truly global style, and this list will attempt to showcase some of the finest, most innovative, and most impressive examples of Neoclassical Architecture; highlighting various buildings from the Neoclassical Age.

 1. U.S. Capitol Building – Washington D.C., U.S.A.